Calculate Density

 Interval (optional)

 A value that specifies the duration of the time step.
-This option is only available if the input points are time enabled and represent an instant in time.
+This parameter is only available if the input points are time enabled and represent an instant in time.

 Time stepping can only be applied if time is enabled on the input.
-For more information on how time stepping works, see How time stepping works.
+For more information, refer to how time stepping works.

 String